dongido001/php-couchbase-pagination_complete/README.md

 ## How to install

 - clone the project
-    `$ clone ...`
+    `$ clone git@github.com:dongido001/php-couch-db-pagination.git`

-Then follow the tutorial here LINK,,, that's all
+Then follow the tutorial here LINK(COMMING SOON) <br />

+That's all. <br />

+You can find the complete file here LINK COMMING SOON.